Top fun things to do with children in Nepal

 1. Kathmandu Zoo

 The Kathmandu zoo isn’t well known as some zoos in other countries, but you will be pleasantly surprised by how the animals appear pretty content and well looked after.
-If you go there on Saturdays (the weekly day off in Nepal), it can be busy with families with children, and it can be an excellent opportunity for your kids to interact with local children.
+If you go there on Saturdays (the weekly day off in Nepal), it can be busy with families with children and an excellent opportunity for your kids to interact with local children.
 If you go there during the weekdays, you might see some school children on their educational excursion.

 2. Patan Durbar Square

-You can take a short taxi ride to visit Patan Durbar square if your children are not exhausted after visiting the zoo.
+You can take a short taxi to Patan Durbar square if your children are not exhausted after visiting the zoo.
 You can walk around the World Heritage site; have lunch or high tea there.
-You can choose to make the stay as short or as long as your kids’ condition allows.
+You can make the stay as short or as long as your kids’ condition allows.

 3. Rickshaw Ride in Thamel

-4. Buy colourful Tikas in a stand just outside of Thamel in Kathmandu.
+4. Buy colourful Tikas in a stand outside Thamel in Kathmandu.

 Pokhara and surrounding areas